Internet Encyclopedia of Science

 SAS-3

-An X-ray astronomy satellite with three major scientific objectives: to fix the location of bright X-ray sources to an accuracy of 15 arcseconds, to study selected sources over the energy range 0.1-55 keV, and to search the sky continuously for X-ray novae, flares, and other transient (short-lived) phenomena.
+SAS-3 was an X-ray astronomy satellite with three major scientific objectives: to fix the location of bright X-ray sources to an accuracy of 15 arcsec, to study selected sources over the energy range 0.1–55 keV, and to search the sky continuously for X-ray novae, flares, and other transient (short-lived) phenomena.
 It stopped operating in 1979.
 Also known as Explorer 53.

 spacecraft launch date launch vehicle orbit mass (kg)